mattlewis92/angular-bootstrap-calendar/README.md

     calendarConfigProvider.setDateFormatter('moment'); // use either moment or angular to format dates on the calendar.
 Default angular.
 Setting this will override any date formats you have already set.

     calendarConfigProvider.setDateFormats({
-      hour: 'HH:mm' //this will configure the hour view to display in 24 hour format rather than the default of 12 hour });
+      hour: 'HH:mm' // this will configure times on the day view to display in 24 hour format rather than the default of 12 hour
+    });

     calendarConfigProvider.setTitleFormats({